-Overcome Habits & Addictions
+Hypnosis for Habits & Addictions

 Definition of Destructive Habits

-Human beings are creatures of habit.
-From a very early age we learn behaviors that serve our needs and then we repeat those behaviors whenever the needs arise, developing habits.
 The subconscious mind, where habits form and reside, accepts the known and fears the unknown.
 Habits are maintained because they are familiar ways of behaving with expected consequences that serve needs.

 Similarly, bad habits develop to serve legitimate needs; however, they also have negative consequences that are detrimental to health, emotional well-being, self-image, relationships, career, etc. It is in virtue of these negative consequences that such habits are deemed “bad”.

-What Needs Do Bad Habits Satisfy?
+What Needs Do Destructive Habits Satisfy?

-Bad habits typically form to manage stress, to overcome anxiety, and to promote relaxation.
+Bad habits typically form to manage stress, overcome anxiety, and to promote relaxation.
 Habitual smoking, excessive drinking, abuse of drugs, and overeating are four of the primary ways that people attempt to self-medicate to feel better.
-Biting nails, picking at skin, hair pulling, are other habits that develop subconsciously in childhood, sometimes as a means for regaining a sense of control or to get noticed in those who feel abused or neglected.
+Biting nails, picking at skin, and hair pulling, are other habits that develop subconsciously in childhood, sometimes as a means for regaining a sense of control or to get noticed in those who feel abused or neglected.
 Bad habits also form as a means of self-punishment in a child who feels guilty, ashamed, or worthless.

 Destructive Habits & Their Negative Effects

-Quit Smoking & Vaping
+Hypnosis to Quit Smoking & Vaping

-Stop Drinking Alcohol
+Hypnosis to Stop Drinking Alcohol

-Alcohol Moderation
+Hypnotherapy for Alcohol Moderation

-Overcome Drug Dependency
+Hypnosis for Drug Dependency

-Stop Gambling
+Hypnotherapy to Stop Gambling

-Food Addictions and Compulsions
+Hypnosis for Food Addictions and Compulsions

-Shopping Addiction & Compulsive Buying
+Hypnotherapy for Shopping Addiction & Compulsive Buying

 Potentially Causing :